h2zero/esp-nimble-cpp/docs/Migration_guide.md

 <a name="scan-api"></a>
 ## BLE Scan
-The scan API is mostly unchanged from the original except for `NimBLEScan::start`, in which the duration parameter is now in milliseconds instead of seconds.
+The scan API is mostly unchanged from the original except for `NimBLEScan::start`, which has the following changes:
+* The duration parameter is now in milliseconds instead of seconds.
+* The callback parameter has been removed.
+* A new parameter `bool restart` has been added, when set to true to restart the scan if already in progress and clear the duplicate cache.

+ The blocking overload of `NimBLEScan::start` has been replaced by an overload of `NimBLEScan::getResults` with the same parameters.
 <br/>

 <a name="security-api"></a>